Service available in:

 Monday to Friday, 8.30am to 4.30pm

-Your first appointment will last for one and a half hours approximately.
-At this appointment we will talk to you about your lung condition, how you are managing, your general health and find out if you are taking any medications.
-We will also need to check your oxygen levels and overall fitness with two walking tests.
+our first appointment will last for approximately one and a half hours.
+At this appointment we will talk to you about your lung condition, how you are managing, your general health and find out if you are taking any medications; we will also need to check your blood pressure, heart rate and oxygen levels.
+An assessment of your overall fitness will then be completed if appropriate with two walking tests.

-You will also be able to highlight any personal goals that you want to achieve.
+You will have the opportunity to set any personal goals that you want to achieve from attending pulmonary rehab.